ollie1400/DataTileAssembler/README.md

 This is a JavaScript app (right now just a single page) that will take a set of images and draw them on a canvas according to the coordinates given for the top left, and bottom right corners of each image.

+Useful if you have a load of partial images and want to see them all together in their proper positions relative to eachother.

 # Use case

 Suppose you have a set of image tiles that represent data taken in a parameter space.
 For example, we have collected data in a 2D region of x and y, and at each coordinate we have a value z.